vippsas/vipps-developers/common-topics/orderid.md

 # Recommendations for orderId/reference

-An `orderId` (also called `reference`) must be unique for the sale unit Merchant Serial Number (MSN) (i.e., the id of the sale unit).
-The `orderId` does not need to be globally unique, so several MSNs may use the same `orderId`, as long as it is unique for each sale unit.
+An `orderId` (also called `reference`) must be unique for the sales unit Merchant Serial Number (MSN) (i.e., the id of the sales unit).
+The `orderId` does not need to be globally unique, so several MSNs may use the same `orderId`, as long as it is unique for each sales unit.

 The `orderId` is case-sensitive.
 We *strongly* recommend to use a format like `acme-shop-123-order123abc`,